upsidedownlabs/upsidedownlabs.github.io/courses/basics-of-neuroscience/module-2/index.rst

 - **Myelin sheath:** Myelin sheath is a fatty layer that insulates the axon, speeding up signal transmission.
 - **Synapse:** Neurons do not touch each other, but where one neuron comes close to another neuron, a synapse is formed between the two which acts as a junction between two neurons where neurotransmitters are released to transmit signals to the next neuron.

+.. admonition:: Fun fact

-.. note:: There are axon-less neurons too where the signal is transmitted and received both by the dendrites.
+    There are axon-less neurons too where the signal is transmitted and received both by the dendrites.

 2.5 References
 ******************